Doncaster Classic Car and Bike show set to roar into life despite sign disappearance

 "We are a bit disillusioned as to why someone would do this.
 It was not cheap to commission and given the show is for charity it is really unsettling.
 We have doubled checked with DMBC teams and they have not removed.”

-But the disappearance has now deterred organisers from gearing up for a spectacular show.
+But the disappearance has not deterred organisers from gearing up for a spectacular show.

 Mr Knight added: “It is one of the largest events of its kind in the north of England.